Who Has the Fairest Unfair Dismissal laws?

 In Australia, the Fair Work Act 2009 covers the federal industrial relations system and sets out the minimum workplace protections employees and employer obligations.
 Beneath this Act, an unfair dismissal application can be filed with the Fair Work Commission.
 Luckily in Australia we have such an Act enacted and employee advocates, such as A Whole New Approach, who assist employees fight for their rights.
 However, what about those countries who do not have such laws protecting employees from being unfairly dismissed?

-In Deloitte Legal Perspective’s (2018) global study into the specific dismissal rules of 45 countries and their compliance formalities found that in over 75% of these surveyed countries, an employer is free to dismiss an employee but they must reinstate this employee where the dismissal reasons are deemed unjustified.
+In Deloitte Legal Perspective’s (2018) global study into the specific dismissal rules of 45 countries.
+Their compliance formalities found that in over 75% of these surveyed countries, an employer is free to dismiss an employee.
+However they must reinstate this employee where the dismissal reasons are deemed unjustified.
 Where upfront approval is only required by the Netherlands and Ecuador.
-A common ground of protection against these dismissal was found within certain categories of employees, such as pregnancy, was present in almost all countries.
+A common ground of protection against these dismissal was found within certain categories of employees.
+Such as pregnancy, was present in almost all countries.

-Shockingly in a number of other countries, the employer is left with the dangerous and absolute power to dismiss an employee without any possibility of reinstatement.
+Shockingly in a number of other countries, the employer is left with the dangerous and absolute power to dismiss an employee.
+This is without any possibility of reinstatement.
 In almost all these countries, the length of service within a certain company is the key factor in determining the level of dismissal cost with a capped notice period and/or severance.
-In Brazil, Colombia and Ecuador countries, termination is only possible for the reasons stipulated or prohibited by the law, where this notice period and/or severance is not required.
+In Brazil, Colombia and Ecuador countries, termination is only possible for the reasons stipulated or prohibited by the law.
+Where this notice period and/or severance is not required.

 Those counties in the European Union have employment laws that protect the rights of their workers, and include: